Flexible parametric survival analysis: An introduction to concepts, methods & software

 The Cox proportional hazards model remains the most popular model for survival data, especially as a means to estimate hazard ratios.
 However, when other quantities are of interest, such as the survival function, an estimate of the baseline hazard rate is required – which is not easily achieved with the Cox model.
 Then a parametric model is more appropriate.
 These, on the other hand, come with strict a priori assumptions about the functional form of the baseline hazard rate.
 As an alternative, flexible parametric survival models (or Royston-Parmar models) model the baseline hazard rate directly using restricted cubic splines, hence avoiding strict assumptions regarding its functional form, while still providing easy predictions.

 This course will provide an introduction to flexible parametric models, restricted cubic splines, and post-estimation predictions.
 Modelling time-dependent effects will also be described in detail and predictions from such models illustrated.
-The course runs in three sessions over three days.
+Overview of lectures content:

 Faculty